 Differential or Differential (All Teams)

-Point differential takes the total margin a team won or loss by limited by the Maximum Point Differential if set between all their games.
+Point differential takes the total margin a team won or loss while limiting by the Maximum Point Differential if set between all their games.

 This works the same as Differential above, except it only takes the games between the teams in the tie.
 If a game was played between one of the teams in the tie and one that isn't in the tie, that game is not used in differential.